Large Language Models for Software Engineering: A Systematic Literature Review: RQ4: What SE tasks have been effectively addressed to date using LLM4SE?

 \textbf{Effort estimation.} Effort estimation refers to the process of predicting the amount of time, resources, and manpower required to complete a software development project.
-It is a critical task in project planning and management, as accurate effort estimation helps in allocating resources effectively, setting realistic project deadlines, and managing project risks.
 Alhamed \ea~\cite{alhamed2022evaluation} conduct an evaluation of the application of BERT in the task of effort estimation for software maintenance.
 Their study underscores BERT's potential to offer valuable insights and aid in the decision-making process while also highlighting the associated challenges and need for further investigation.